Edward Meeker Haight

-Colonel Edward Meeker Haight (May 30, 1896 – December 5, 1975) was a flying ace when he served as a lieutenant in World War I. He was credited with five aerial victories, all against German fighter planes.
+Colonel Edward Meeker Haight (May 30, 1896—December 5, 1975) was a flying ace when he served as a lieutenant in World War I. He was credited with five aerial victories, all against German fighter planes.

 World War I service

-Haight scored his victories in just over a month, from 28 September through 30 October 1918, while flying a Spad.
+Haight scored his victories in just over a month, from 28 September through 30 October 1918 flying a Spad.

 Between the World Wars

-Postwar, Haight pursued a career in the U. S. flying service, although he interrupted his service time at some point for approximately six years.
-He flew as an airline pilot in Central America, and maintained his reserve commission.
-He was recalled to active duty for World War II.
+Postwar, Haight pursued a career in the U.S. Flying Service although he interrupted his employment at some point for approximately six years.
+He flew as an airline pilot in Central America, and having maintained his military reserve force commission was recalled to Active duty for World War II.

 World War II and beyond

 During World War II, he rose to the rank of colonel and briefly commanded Randolph AFB in 1942.
-In 1950, he was culled from the officer's ranks and chose to enlist as a noncommissioned officer rather than leave the military; this allowed him to complete his 30 years for retirement.
+In 1950, having been culled from the officer's ranks he chose to enlist as a noncommissioned officer rather than leave the military; this allowed him to complete his 30 years for retirement.
 He retired on 3 May 1954 at Randolph AFB, after serving four years as a master sergeant in the School of Aviation Medicine.